What To Do When You Want to Stop Emotional Eating

 She came to our next session totally elated.
 She'd allowed herself to dream!
 At first, the fantasies came in a big rush and she was scared of them, but after a few days it slowed down and things normalized... and so did her eating.

 When she gave herself permission to really feel, she met the needs she was filling with food, and some major pieces shifted for her.

-She wasn’t afraid to dream of success anymore.
-Instead, her daydreams gave her confidence, pleasure, release, and a way to explore future plans.
+She wasn't afraid to dream of success anymore.
+Instead, her daydreams gave her relaxation, pleasure, and release.
+Things she'd been having to get from chocolate.

-Talk about a lot to bottle up – no wonder she was piling food on top to hold it all in.
+It was a lot to bottle up.
 With this release, the multiple chocolate bars she was eating each day just fell away.

 Fiona doesn't need to use food anymore and now has as much success with her eating as she does in the rest of her life.
 She accepted that her eating was happening for a reason, uncovered that reason, and filled it in a different way.

 I understand that the case study above sounds too good to be true.
 But, I absolutely promise you, it is.